ccoutant/dwarf-locations/chapter2-diffs.md

 (see Section <span class="del">2.5.2.3</span><span class="add">3.6</span>);
 <span class="del">`DW_OP_push_object_address`</span>
 <span class="add">`DW_OP_push_object_location`</span>
-therefore is not
-needed at the beginning of a location description for a data member.
+therefore is not needed at the beginning of a location
+<span class="del">description</span> <span class="add">expression</span>
+for a data member.
 The result of the evaluation is a location<span class="del">—either an address or the name of a register</span>, not an offset to the member.*

    <span class="del">*A `DW_AT_data_member_location` attribute that has the form of a location
 description is not valid for a data member contained in an entity that is not byte